HEAPLab/TAFFO/README.md

 taffo -O3 -o program-taffo program.c
 ```

-See the annotation syntax documentation or the examples in `test/simple-test-cases` to get an idea on how to write annotations.
+See the plugin user guide and the annotation syntax documentation or the examples in `test/simple-test-cases` to get an idea on how to write pragmas and annotations.
 You can also test TAFFO without adding annotations, which will produce the same results as using `clang` as a compiler/linker instead of `taffo`.

 Note that there is no `taffo++`; C++ source files are autodetected by the file extension instead.